zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Yuki says, “A little damage?!”
 She is surprise that  Miles is describing his car as having a “little,” or not very much, damage.
 She sa ys, “The bumpers are falling off and the frame is bent.”
 The “bumpers” (bumpers)  of a car are the parts that are in the front and the back that are supposed to protect the car if you get into an accident, if you hit some thing or some other ca r.
 “The bumpers are falling off,” she says, meaning they are about to come off of the car because they’re not attached properly or because they’re so old.

 “The frame is bent” (bent), Yuki says.
 Something th at is “bent” is something that is not straight the way it should be.
-The “frame” o f a car is the basic structure of
+The “frame” of a car is the basic structure of

 the car.
 If you can think of the car without any of  the doors or engine or other parts that make the car run, that would be the “fra me” of the car, sort of like your skeleton in your body consists of the bones in your  body, and then you have everything around and on top of your bones.
 Well, t he frame of the car is like the skeleton of the car.

 “Was this car in an accident?”
 Yuki asks.
 “I’m worr ied about its structural integrity.”
 The “structure” (structure) of somethin g is similar to the frame or skeleton of an object.
 It gives it its basic shape.
 “Structural integrity” (integrity) refers to how strong that structure is, how well th at structure will survive, say, other damage.
 The “structural integrity” of a bridg e refers to how strong the bridge is – whether the bridge is going to stay up or not.
 Yuki is talking about the structural integrity of the car.

-Miles says, “It was in a small accident, but none o f these cosmetic things affects how it runs.”
+Miles says, “It was in a small accident, but none of these cosmetic things affects how it runs.”
 “Cosmetic” (cosmetic) is an adjective  that describes the way something looks.
 In this case, we might think of it  as the outside part of the car – not how it functions, not how it works.
 Miles uses the verb “run” (run) to describe how the car functions.
 He says, “None of these cosm etic things,” or cosmetic damage, “affects” or has any influence on how the c ar operates, “how it runs.”

 Yuki says, “I mean there are dents and dings everyw here, and paint scratches so deep you might need a whole new paint job.”
 A “dent ” (dent) is created when you take something that is flat and you hit it, say wit h a hammer or another hard object.
 If you do that to a piece of metal, it will  create a dent in the metal.
 It’s not a hole – it doesn’t go through the metal – but it b ends the metal, causing a dent in the metal.